hclarke/blog/content/capture_the_gif.md

 Slug: capture-the-gif
 Summary: capturing animated GIFs from unity

 Many moons ago, I noticed a lack of tools for recording animated GIFs in Unity.
 So, I did the obvious thing and made one.
 We (Duaelist studios) released it in the Unity asset store, mostly as a way to learn how the asset store worked.
-Last week, I took over maintenance of the project, and I want to tell y'all about some of the things I learned, both about the Asset Store, and animated GIFs.
+Last week, I took over maintenance of the project, and I want to tell ya some of the things I learned, both about the Asset Store, and animated GIFs.

 If you're just looking for the asset, find it [here](https://www.assetstore.unity3d.com/en/#!/content/59922).